Religious debates over the Harry Potter series: Catholicism

+Vatican

-In 2003, Peter Fleetwood, a priest incardinated in the Archdiocese of Liverpool then serving as an official of the Pontifical Council for Culture, made comments supportive of the novels during a press conference announcing the release of Jesus Christ the Bearer of the Water of Life—A Christian reflection on the "New Age".
-In response to a question asking if the magic presented in the Harry Potter series should be considered in the same light as some New Age practices warned against in the document, Fleetwood stated, "If I have understood well the intentions of Harry Potter's author, they help children to see the difference between good and evil.
+In 2003, Peter Fleetwood, a priest incardinated in the Archdiocese of Liverpool then serving as an official of the Pontifical Council for Culture, made comments supportive of the novels during a press conference announcing the release of A Christian Reflection on the New Age.
+In response to a question asking if the magic presented in the Harry Potter series should be considered in the same light as some New Age practices warned against in the document, Fleetwood stated "If I have understood well the intentions of Harry Potter's author, they help children to see the difference between good and evil.
 And she is very clear on this."
 He added that Rowling is "Christian by conviction, is Christian in her mode of living, even in her way of writing."
-This comment was seized on by the media as an endorsement of the novels from the Catholic Church, and by extension, the Pope at that time, John Paul II.
+This comment was seized on by the media as an endorsement of the novels from the Catholic Church and, by extension, the Pope at that time, John Paul II.

-Criticism against the books also comes from one of the official exorcists of the Archdiocese of Rome, Gabriele Amorth, who believes that, "Behind Harry Potter hides the signature of the king of the darkness, the devil."
+Denouncements against the books came from one of the official exorcists of the Archdiocese of Rome, Gabriele Amorth, who believed that, "Behind Harry Potter hides the signature of the king of the darkness, the devil."

-Cardinal Ratzinger, the later pope Benedict XVI, wrote in two private letters in 2003 that the books create "subtle seductions" that "deeply distort Christianity in the soul, before it can grow properly."

-Before the release of Harry Potter and the Half-Blood Prince in 2005, Fleetwood, then serving with the Council of European Episcopal Conferences, gave an interview with Vatican Radio.
-In the interview, Fleetwood reaffirmed his positive opinion of the books, and remarked that then-Cardinal Ratzinger's letters may have been written by a member of the congregation's staff and simply signed by the prefect.
+Cardinal Ratzinger, the later Pope Benedict XVI, wrote in two private letters in 2003 that the books create "subtle seductions" that "deeply distort Christianity in the soul, before it can grow properly".
+Before the release of Harry Potter and the Half-Blood Prince in 2005, Fleetwood, then serving with the Council of the Bishops' Conferences of Europe, gave an interview with Vatican Radio.
+In the interview, Fleetwood reaffirmed his positive opinion of the books and remarked that then-Cardinal Ratzinger's letters may have been written by a member of the congregation's staff and simply signed by the prefect.
 He also stated that his and Amorth's opinions are just that, conflicting personal opinions of priests.